CharlotteAndJoe2015/charlotteandjoe2015.github.io/cambridge.md

 ##Things To Do

-For those arriving on Saturday, or attending the evening reception, we reccomend spending some time in Cambridge city itself.
-There's plenty to see and do, these are our personal sugggestions.
+For those arriving on Saturday, or attending the evening reception, we recommend spending some time in Cambridge city itself.
+There's plenty to see and do; these are our personal sugggestions.

 ###Walk Around the City Centre